HelloGeeks-014/Team_opus_datapipline/readme.md

     ├── orders_day4.csv
     └── orders_day5.csv
 ```
-> **💡 Tip:** Your CSV files must match the expected column structure.
-Refer to the table schemas in the **🔍 Ask Your Data** tab for the required fields.
+> **💡 Tip:** Delete the existing sample files in the `data/` folder and replace them with your own CSVs — AWS Glue automatically infers the schema, so no predefined structure is required.
+Alternatively, run `python generate_data.py` to generate random sample data in the correct format.

 ---